awxkee/zaft/README.md

 This example demonstrates how to perform real-to-complex (R2C) and complex-to-real (C2R) FFTs, as well as standard complex-to-complex forward and inverse FFTs using Zaft.

----

-This crate has excellent optimizations only for aarch64, for other platforms it can do fft faster than naive approaches, but nothing like `extremely fast`.

----

 ## Real-to-Complex (R2C) and Complex-to-Real (C2R)

 ```rust